FlatlinerDOA/OpenQ/README.md

 ### Failed message

-This is a failure message that always accompanies a HTTP 4xx response from an OpenQ server.
+This is a failure message that always accompanies a HTTP 4xx response from an SimpleQ server.

 ### Response body:
 <pre>
 {
-  "type":"urn:openq/failed",
+  "type":"urn:simpleq/failed",
   "errorcode":"InboxNotFound",
   "error":"The specified inbox does not exist"
 }